Juanald/gvn-shell/README.md

 # Capabilities

 Implements basic UNIX commands.
 Only works on Windows due to my usage of the Windows API.
 UNIX commands like cat, echo, ls, cp, pwd, and clear have been implemented.
-We have also implemented a flag system that is able to use different commands with options.
+I have also implemented a flag system that is able to use different commands with options.
 For example, we have:

 ```